Tyrrrz/CliFx/Readme.md

     [CommandOption("base", 'b', Description = "Logarithm base.")]
     public double Base { get; set; } = 10;

-    public Task ExecuteAsync(IConsole console)
+    public ValueTask ExecuteAsync(IConsole console)
     {
         var result = Math.Log(Value, Base);
         console.Output.WriteLine(result);

-        return Task.CompletedTask;
+        return default;
     }
 }
 ```

 By implementing `ICommand` this class also provides `ExecuteAsync` method.
 This is the method that gets called when the user invokes the command.
-Its return type is `Task` in order to facilitate asynchronous execution, but if your command runs synchronously you can simply return `Task.CompletedTask`.
+Its return type is `ValueTask` in order to facilitate both synchronous and asynchronous execution.
+If your command always runs synchronously, simply return `default` at the end of the method.

 The `ExecuteAsync` method also takes an instance of `IConsole` as a parameter.
 You should use the `console` parameter in places where you would normally use `System.Console`, in order to make your command testable.